Coaltar

 Coaltar is the capital of the Ayensuano in the Eastern Region of Ghana.
-Caoltar used to be in the Suhum/Kraboa/Coaltar District until 2012 when the district was split into the Suhum Municipal District and the Ayensuano districts.
+Coaltar used to be in the Suhum/Kraboa/Coaltar District until 2012 when the district was split into the Suhum Municipal District and the Ayensuano districts.
 Following this, Coaltar became the district capital.
-The District Chief Executive is Josephine Inkoom.
+As at 2021, the District Chief Executive is Josephine Inkoom.

 Location

 Coaltar is to the northwest of Nsawam, capital of the Nsawam Adoagyire District.
 To the west is Asamankese, capital of the West Akim Municipal District and to the south is Adeiso, capital of the Upper West Akim District.